syncthing/docs/dev/crashrep.rst

 Collecting and Sending
 ----------------------

-Syncthing will normally run with one *monitor process* and one *main process*.
+Syncthing runs with one *monitor process* and one *main process*.
 The main process is the thing that is really "Syncthing".
 The monitor process is responsible for reading the console output from the main process, restarting it if it exits, and reporting any crashes of the main process -- when it's allowed to do so.

-No monitor process is used when Syncthing is started with the ``--no-restart`` flag or the ``STNORESTART`` environment variable.
-In these cases there is also no crash reporting.

-When the monitor process is running and detects a crash it creates a file ``panic-$timestamp.log`` in the config directory and attempts to upload it to the crash reporting server -- if crash reporting is enabled.
+When the monitor process detects a crash it creates a file ``panic-$timestamp.log`` in the config directory and attempts to upload it to the crash reporting server -- if crash reporting is enabled.
 When a log has been successfully reported it is renamed with the double file ending